ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #cddl-diff title="CDDL definition of 'diff_set_value'" artwork-align="left"}

-{{response-diff}} shows an example of response from the AS, following a diff query request to the TRL endpoint, where U = 3 diff entries are specified.
+{{response-diff}} shows an example response from the AS, following a diff query request to the TRL endpoint, where U = 3 diff entries are specified.
 In this example, the AS does not support the "Cursor" extension, hence the 'cursor' parameter and the 'more' parameter are not included in the payload of the response.
 Also, full token hashes are omitted for brevity.

 ~~~~~~~~~~~
 2.05 Content